What You Can Do with a Geography Degree

 • Urban and Regional Planning

-• The size and type of your employer
+• The discretion of your employer

 • The region in which you work